oswaldoludwig/Parallel-Seq2Seq/README.md

 </p>

 where *v<sub>t</sub>* is the input to the forget gate and σ is the sigmoid function ranging from 0 to 1.
 Therefore, due to σ, the above product can decay to zero exponentially.
 Regarding forgetting encoder output during decoder steps, this occurs in the canonical seq2seq model because the encoder output is only used to initialize the decoder state.
-The LSTM state, *h*, is adjusted for each decoding step as follows [1]:
+The LSTM state, *h*, is updated for each decoding step as follows [1]:

 <p align="center">
   <img src="https://github.com/oswaldoludwig/Parallel-Seq2Seq/blob/master/eq3.png">